-There is no general rule that a company's shareholders have the right to vote on the remuneration of executives.
-Save as otherwise provided in the company's articles of association, according to the general rules provided in the CCC, the supervisory board sets the remuneration of management board members employed under employment contracts or other contracts, and the general meeting may authorise the supervisory board to establish that the remuneration of members of the management board shall also include the right to participate, in a specified manner, in the company's annual profit allocated for distribution among the shareholders.
-Obviously, the company's articles of association may provide that the rules of the remuneration are determined by the shareholders.
+Save as otherwise provided in the company's articles of association, according to the general rules provided in the CCC, the specific amount of remuneration for management board members employed under employment contracts or other contracts is determined by the supervisory board.
+The general meeting may authorise the supervisory board to establish that the remuneration of members of the management board shall also include the right to participate, in a specified manner, in the company's annual profit allocated for distribution between the shareholders.

-The Best Practice Code specifies only that companies have a remuneration policy at least for management board members and key managers.
-The remuneration policy should specify, in particular, the form, structure and method of determining the remuneration of members of a company's bodies and its key managers.
+The Best Practice Code specifies only that companies have a remuneration policy at least for management board members, supervisory board members and key managers.

 Under Polish law, if a company fails to file a statement of claim for redressing damage within one year of the disclosure of the act resulting in the damage caused to the company, each shareholder or person otherwise entitled to participate in profit or in distribution of assets may file a statement of claim for redressing the damage suffered by the company (actio pro socio).32

-Furthermore, a shareholder has the right to file a statement of claim to repeal or declare a resolution of the general meeting invalid if:
+Furthermore, a shareholder has the right to file a statement of claim to repeal or declare a resolution of the general meeting invalid if the shareholder:

-- the shareholder voted against the resolution and, upon the adoption thereof, requested that his or her objection be recorded in the minutes.
+- voted against the resolution and, on the adoption thereof, requested that his or her objection be recorded in the minutes.
 The voting requirement does not apply to shareholders holding a non-voting share;

-- the shareholder was prevented from participating in the general meeting without a sound reason; and
+- was prevented from participating in the general meeting without a sound reason; or

-- the shareholder was absent from the general meeting, only in the event of a defective convening of the general meeting or adoption of a resolution on a matter not included in the agenda.
+- was absent from the general meeting, only in the event of a defective convening of the general meeting or adoption of a resolution on a matter not included on the agenda.

-Any resolution of the general meeting that is in conflict with the provisions of the articles of association or good practice and detrimental to the company's interest or aimed at harming a shareholder may be appealed against by filing a statement of claim against the company to repeal the resolution.
+Any resolution of a general meeting that is in conflict with the provisions of the articles of association or good practice and detrimental to the company's interests or has the aim of harming a shareholder may be appealed by filing a statement of claim against the company to repeal the resolution.
 A statement of claim against the company to declare a resolution of the general meeting invalid may be filed if the resolution was adopted in breach of the law.
 Both proceedings may only be commenced within statutory periods.

 Polish law does not set out any regulations that would prohibit shareholders from joining forces and gathering enough shareholder proxies to win a corporate vote.
 It is a strategy that often accompanies takeovers.